Run1e/AceBot/README.md

 The bot can create a role selector for you.
 Here's an example of such a selector:
 # ![Role selector](https://i.imgur.com/1RoSHLs.png)
-By clicking the reactions the user is given the corrolated role.
+By clicking the reactions the user is given the correlated role.

 Run `help roles` for a full list of commands.